 - How I’m trying to fix all the broken parts of myself by owning my own shit and dealing with it head on

-Why Write About the Tough Stuff?
+Why Write About the Tough Stuff Like Money?

 You’re probably wondering, WHY?
-Why would I share what might be deemed as the anti-highlight reel?
+Why did I share what might be deemed as the anti-highlight reel?
 Who would want to talk about stuff that is the kind of stuff that should be buried deep into the dark depths of our soul only to be talked about with ourselves in the middle of the night as we try desperately to fall asleep but can’t help but wonder about the endless black hole of suffering that is this LIFE sometimes?

 Ok, a little dramatic, but I think you get my drift.

-I write about it because I think we don’t talk about these things enough.
+I wrote about it because I think we don’t talk about these things enough.
 And by not talking about these things, we isolate ourselves.
 We think that no one understands us.
 We wonder why we’re so weird and different and broken.